CC3002-Metodologias/final-reality-dodii/README.md

 the other hand, when checking the constructor, it creates an array to put the three available common-class instances of playable characters, then this array is uses by other testing methods to check the program works correctly.

+On a side note, the testing takes some time since the waitTurnTest() method delays the thread by some seconds, and every repetition adds more time to it.

 # Deployment